 Key management personnel of the Foundation who received remuneration from the Foundation is limited to the position of Chief Executive (formally Executive Director).
 The members of Council do not receive any remuneration from the Foundation.
-The total remuneration and full-time equivalent ("FTE") of the personnel is presented below:
+The total remuneration and full-time equivalent ("FTF") of the personnel is presented below:

+roundation.
+The total remuneration and full-time equivalent (FTE) of the personner is pr 2023 2022

-Chief Executive (1 FTE) 197,573 187,757 Total remuneration 197,573 187,757
+Chief Executive (1 FTE) 197,573 187,757

+Total remuneration 197,573 187,757